Julian Assange Fast Facts

 September 2008 - WikiLeaks posts emails from vice presidential candidate Sarah Palin's Yahoo account.

-April 5, 2010 - WikiLeaks posts a video showing a US military helicopter firing on and killing two journalists and a number of Iraqi civilians in 2007.
+April 5, 2010 - WikiLeaks posts a video showing a US military helicopter firing on and killing two journalists and several Iraqi civilians in 2007.
 The military claims that the helicopter crew believed the targets were armed insurgents, not civilians.

 July 25, 2010 - WikiLeaks posts more than 90,000 classified documents related to the Afghanistan war.